 Everybody has their own reasons for clipping their horse and while some reasons are purely from an aesthetic point of view most horses are clipped for health reasons or to help regular their temperature.

 During the winter a horse’s natural coat helps to protect them from the elements and keep them warm throughout the cold and wet winter months.
 This is great for horses that live outdoors with little or no exercise during this time but for most horses, this thick winter coat can have the opposite effect.
 When your horse gets sweaty the sweat can mix with the natural greases in his coat which will cause the hair to become matted.
 This matting can not only become uncomfortable for you horse but over time will start to smell.
 It’ll also make it harder for him to keep warm because the matted hair will not only take longer to dry but will also clump together and therefore allow the cold air to get in through the gaps, preventing your horse from keeping warm.

 During the warmer summer months it’s much easier to get rid of the sweet by washing your horse down after exercise and then allowing him to dry naturally.
 That said in some breeds (such as those native to colder conditions as well as some cobs) that have thicker summer coats allowing them to dry naturally can take a very long time, on top of that if they’re worked regularly then their thick coats can put them at risk of overheating.

 Generally, horses and ponies that are used for competition or show are clipped all year round.
 There are a number of reasons for this but the main reason is that it’s much easier to groom a horse with short hair that isn’t matted.

 Clipping to prevent moulting

-We all know how much hair your horse can loose when he’s moulting, while different horses will loose different amounts of hair it can be particularly frustrating if your horse deposits all of his unwanted hair over you!
+We all know how much hair your horse can lose when he’s moulting, while different horses will lose different amounts of hair it can be particularly frustrating if your horse deposits all of his unwanted hair over you!
 To help stop this happening a lot of people will clip their horse just before he starts to moult.